Chincode123/Gymnasiearbete-Dronare/README.md

     radio.startListening();
 }
 ```
-It begins by stoping the radio device from listening to messages, which is required in order to write messages, and enters into a loop that continues until either:
+It begins by stopping the radio device from listening to messages, which is required to write messages, and enters into a loop that continues until either:
 - There are no more messages to send.
 - A message fails to send.

 It ends by reactivating the listening capabilities of the radio device.

+- A reference to the [`RadioSendStack`](#radiosendstack) class is used to manage the list of messages.

-##### Activation and De-activation Functions
+##### Activation and Deactivation Functions

 ```cpp
 void activate() {